Beeswax and Honey Candle Project

 NOTE: You can melt beeswax a few different ways – we recommend using a double boiler.
-It’s possible to melt it in the microwave, but because beeswax has a high melting point it takes a long time to melt.
+It’s possible to melt it in the microwave, but because beeswax has a high melting point it takes a long time.
 The container needs to be very heat resistant so it won’t break.

 PREPARE WICKS: Insert the wood wicks into the metal clip.
-Place the wick into the containers and cut the wick to the length necessary for each container.
-If you’re using a traditional wick, cut the wicks to the length necessary for each container.
+Place the wick into the containers and cut it to fit your jar.

 |Set up your double boiler and bring the water to boil.
 Place the smaller container over the water.|

 Weigh how much beeswax you need to fill your containers.
 To estimate how much wax you need, put your containers on a scale and fill them with water.
 Add up the total weight of the water – that will give you a rough estimate of how much wax to melt.

 Melt the wax slowly.
 Don’t allow it to exceed about 170° F, or it can start to lose its aroma.

 Turn off the double boiler and remove the smaller container of wax.
 Add the Pure Honey Fragrance Oil and stir in thoroughly.